BjornFJohansson/pydna/README.rst

 Look at some assembly strategies made in the Jupyter notebook format `here <http://nbviewer.ipython.org/github/BjornFJohansson/ypk-xylose-pathways/blob/master/index.ipynb>`__.

-There at the open access BMC Bioinformatics publication describing
+There is also an open access paper in BMC Bioinformatics describing
 pydna:

 |abstr|

+Please make a reference to the above paper if you publish work where pydna was used.

 Most pydna functionality is implemented as methods for the double stranded DNA sequence record classes Dseq and Dseqrecord, which are